Eikix/sha3-wgpu/README.md

 Contributions are welcome!
 Please ensure:

 - All Rust tests pass (`cargo test`)
-- WASM binding tests pass locally (`wasm-pack test --headless --firefox crates/sha3-wasm`)
+- WASM binding tests pass locally (`wasm-pack test --headless --chrome crates/sha3-wasm`)
   - Note: WASM tests require a GPU and will fail in CI - this is expected
 - Code is formatted (`cargo fmt`)
 - No clippy warnings (`cargo clippy`)